-The dissolution of the Czech and Slovak Federal Republic (CSFR) on 1 January 1993 had several negative implications for the Slovak economy at a time when it was still suffering from the shock associated with the dismantlement of the Council for Mutual Economic Assistance and from the difficulties accompanying the transition to a market economy.
-In particular, the dissolution of the Federation implied the loss of substantial fiscal transfers from the Czech lands, which contributed to the emergence of high budget and current-account deficits in 1993.
-In addition, the division of the CSFR disrupted trade with the Czech Republic, restricted Slovakia's access to the international capital markets, and was followed by speculation against the Slovak crown which practically depleted Slovakia's official foreign exchange reserves.
+The dissolution of the Czech and Slovak Federal Republic (CSFR) on 1 January 1993 had several negative implications for the Slovak economy at a time when it was still suffering from the shock associated with the dismantlement of the Council of Mutual Economic Assistance and from the difficulties accompanying the transition to a market economy.
+In particular, the dissolution of the federation implied the loss of substantial fiscal transfers from the Czech-lands, which contributed to the emergence of high budget and current account deficits in 1993.
+Also, the division of the CSFR disrupted trade with the Czech Republic, restricted Slovakia's access to the international capital markets, and was followed by speculation against the Slovak crown which practically depleted Slovakia's official foreign exchange reserves.

-In this context, the Slovak Government agreed with the IMF in mid-1993 on a macroeconomic stabilization programme for the rest of that year, which was supported by the approval in July 1993 of a first purchase to the amount of 64,4 million SDR (about USD 100 million) under the IMF's systemic transformation facility (STF).
-In addition, the World Bank granted Slovakia a USD 80 million economic recovery loan in November 1993.
+In this context, the Slovak government agreed with the IMF in mid-1993 on an macroeconomic stabilization programme for the rest of that year, which was supported by the approval in July 1993 of a first purchase in the amount of SDR 64.4 million (about US\$ 100 million) under the IMF's Systemic Transformation Facility (STF).
+In addition, the World Bank granted Slovakia a US\$ 80 million Economic Recovery Loan in November 1993.

-In July 1994, the IMF approved a 20-month stand-by credit and a second purchase under the STF totalling 180 million SDR (or about USD 280 million), in support of a more comprehensive economic programme for 1994-95.
-In parallel, the World Bank began discussions on a possible enterprise and financial sector adjustment loan (EFSAL).
-The macro-financial assistance and programme agreed with the international financial institutions aimed at strengthening Slovakia's delicate balance-of-payments position and at supporting the country's transformation into a market economy following the shock associated with the dissolution of the CSFR.
+In July 1994, the IMF approved a 20-month stand-by credit and a second purchase under the STF totalling SDR 180 million (or about US\$ 280 million), in support of a more comprehensive economic programme for 1994-95.
+In parallel, the World Bank began discussions on a possible Enterprise and Financial Sector Restructuring Loan (EFSAL).
+The macro-financial assistance and programme agreed with the international financial institutions aimed at strengthening Slovakia's delicate balance of payments position and at supporting the country's transformation into a market economy following the shock associated with the split of the CSFR.

-In support of this programme, the Council of the European Union adopted on 22 December 1994 a Decision making available macro-financial assistance to Slovakia in an amount of up to ECU 130 million, as part of a G24 initiative to respond to the request by the Slovak authorities for complementary assistance (in the amount of USD 300 million).
-Other members of the G24 (mainly Japan, Austria and Switzerland) made further commitments amounting to USD 87,3 million.
+In support of this programme, the EU Council adopted on 22 December 199416 a decision making available macro-financial assistance to Slovakia in the amount of up to ECU 130 million, as part of a G-24 initiative to respond to the request by the Slovak authorities for complementary assistance (in the amount of US\$ 300 million).
+Other members of the G-24 (mainly Japan, Austria and Switzerland) made further commitments amounting to US\$ 87.3 million.